Top Reasons to Implement a Gluten-Free, Casein-Free Diet

 9. Milk is Very High in Hormones

-Dairy is naturally very high in anabolic hormones.
+- To begin with, dairy is naturally very high in anabolic hormones, which stimulate growth.

-- Dairy farmers inject cows with a genetically engineered bovine growth hormone called rBGH to increase milk production.
+- In addition to that, dairy farmers inject cows with a genetically engineered bovine growth hormone called rBGH to increase milk production.

-- Even cows that are raised on an organic diet are often milked while pregnant, producing milk that is full of hormones.
+- Even cows raised on an organic diet are often milked while pregnant.
+As a result, they produce milk that is full of hormones.

 - Research shows that steroid hormones in dairy products can be counted as an important risk factor for various cancers in humans.